The HWC Search, Rescue and Training Sub-Committee (SR&T) supervises training and safety and helps organise searches.

 As part of the joining process prospective members do an Essential Skills Day to learn about bushcraft, basic navigation and basic first aid.
-We also run a training weekend in May and other training days throughout the year.
+We run other training events from time to time.
 These include:

 The book – Safety in the Bush – is produced by the SR&T Sub-Committee.
 It is an excellent guide for walking in Tasmania and is free to members when they join the Club and is also available for sale at some bookshops.
 It should be noted that in the current (2021) edition of Safety in the Bush the duties of a walk coordinator have been changed to better reflect that each walker must be primarily responsible for their own safety and well-being.

 The book is a comprehensive guide to planning and preparation for walking in the bush – whether on day trips, overnight or extended walks.
 It provides tips for identifying potential dangers, both before the trip, during the planning stage and while in the bush.
 It shows how to walk and camp in the snow and how to find your way (route finding and navigation).
 It also looks at how to deal with any medical or other emergency that arises (first aid in the bush, emergency procedures); and provides a guide to walking in the bush while preserving the natural environment.

 Safety in the Bush Contents

 This booklet is designed to be carried with you on every bushwalk.
 It contains essential information to help you deal with an accident, illness or emergency.
 It is written on waterproof paper and weighs only 42 grams.